Who won Wilder vs Helenius?

 Wilder vs Helenius form

-Deontay Wilder had stopped all of his last 5 opponents.
+Deontay Wilder had stopped 2 of his last 5 opponents.

-In his last fight leading up to this contest, he had beat Gerald Washington on 25th February 2017 by technical knockout in the 5th round in their WBC World Heavyweight championship fight at Legacy Arena, Birmingham, United States.
+In his last fight leading up to this contest, he had lost to Tyson Fury on 9th October 2021 by knockout in the 11th round in their WBC World Heavyweight and The Ring Heavyweight championship fight at T-Mobile Arena, Nevada, United States.

-Previous to that, he had beat Chris Arreola on 16th July 2016 by technical knockout in the 8th round in their WBC World Heavyweight championship fight at Legacy Arena, Birmingham.
+Previous to that, he had been beaten by Tyson Fury on 22nd February 2020 by technical knockout in the 7th round in their WBC World Heavyweight and The Ring Heavyweight championship fight at MGM Grand, Las Vegas.

-He had defeated Eric Molina on 13th June 2015 by knockout in the 9th round in their WBC World Heavyweight championship fight at Bartow Arena, Birmingham.
+He had drawn with Tyson Fury on 1st December 2018 by split draw in their 12 round contest in their WBC World Heavyweight championship fight at Staples Center, LA.

 Helenius had beaten 3 of his last 5 opponents, stopping 2 of them, going the distance once.

-In his last fight before this contest, he had won against Adam Kownacki on 9th October 2021 by knockout in the 6th round at T-Mobile Arena, Nevada, United States.
+In his last fight before this contest, he had beat Adam Kownacki on 9th October 2021 by split draw in the 6th round at T-Mobile Arena, Nevada, United States.

-Previous to that, he had won against Adam Kownacki on 7th March 2020 by technical knockout in the 4th round at Barclays Center, New York.
+Previous to that, he had beat Adam Kownacki on 7th March 2020 by technical knockout in the 4th round at Barclays Center, New York.

-Going into that contest, he had been beaten by Gerald Washington on 13th July 2019 by knockout in the 8th round at Armory, Minnesota.
+Going into that contest, he had lost to Gerald Washington on 13th July 2019 by knockout in the 8th round at Armory, Minnesota.

 Before that, he had defeated Erkan Teper on 29th September 2018 by knockout in the 8th round at Waldenbuch, Baden-Württemberg, Germany.

-He had lost to Dillian Whyte on 28th October 2017 by unanimous decision in their 12 round contest at Principality Stadium, Wales, United Kingdom.
+He had been beaten by Dillian Whyte on 28th October 2017 by unanimous decision in their 12 round contest at Principality Stadium, Wales, United Kingdom.

 Activity check

-In terms of activity leading into the fight, Robert Helenius had been fighting more than Deontay Wilder.
+In terms of activity leading into the fight, Deontay Wilder had been fighting more than Robert Helenius.

 What time did Wilder vs Helenius start?